nixlynxbites/Learning_Galois_Fields/Exercises/01_Group_Theory.md

 | b | 1 | 2 | 3 | 4 |
 |---|---|---|---|---|
 |-b | 1 | 3 | 2 | 4 |

+- Explore n=4 modular-arithmetic over multiplication using the set {1, 2, 3}: (a) give a counter-example for why this is not a Group

 n=4: